Jamaican Steam Fish with Okra Recipe

-Today, we’ll solve that problem with my ultimate Jamaican Steam Fish and Okra recipe.
+Today, I’ll share my mouth-watering Jamaican Steam Fish and Okra recipe that my husband says ‘hits the spot’ every time.
 This succulent seafood specialty is what you’ll need to add lots of delicious ‘spice’ to your life.

 Jamaicans prefer to prepare steamed fish using whole red or yellowtail snapper fish.
 However, you can use almost any type of white fish for this recipe.
-Some popular alternatives to snappers are Doctor fish, grunt, grouper, lionfish and kingfish.
-Some delicious side dishes that go perfectly with steamed fish are – rice and peas, boiled ground provisions, steamed bammies and festivals.
+Some popular alternatives to snappers are doctor fish, grunt, grouper, lion fish and sliced kingfish.

 Follow my recipe below, Bless up and enjoy it!

-- 3 - 4 medium red or yellow tail snapper fish or sliced kingfish
+- 3 - 4 medium whole red or yellowtail snapper fish or sliced kingfish

 - pumpkin diced (optional)

-- ½ tsp scotch bonnet pepper or to taste
+- ½ medium scotch bonnet pepper or to taste (de-seeded)

 - 6 - 8 pimento seeds